swedenconnect/bankid-saml-idp/samples/sandbox/README.md

 # Sweden Connect Sandbox Config
-In this sample we will explore how deploy and run the BankID-IdP Application in Sweden Connect, Sandbox environment.
+In this sample we will explore how we deploy and run the BankID-IdP Application in Sweden Connect sandbox environment.

 The following files are excluded from the example, but they are ordinarily located at the `./config` directory
 * idp-keystore.jks